GENERICERROR000/I_Can_Docker/README.md

     nginx:1.15.12

 # This is the part where one "exec's" into the container, and tries to
-# delete a photo in the mounted dir but can't because it's read only
+# delete a photo in the mounted dir but can't because it's "read only"
 docker run \
     --rm \
     -it \